roberto-montanari/homebridge-gpio-electic-rim-lock/README.md

 Fields:

-* name - Can be anything (required)
+* name - Can be anything (required).
-* pin - The physical GPIO pin number that controls the relay (required)
+* pin - The physical GPIO pin number that controls the relay (required).
 * duratin - Number of milliseconds to trigger the relay.
-Defaults to 1000 millseconds (1 second) if not specified
+Defaults to 1000 millseconds (1 second) if not specified.